ddbj/www/_ddbj/qualifiers-e.md

 ### /lat_lon<a name="lat_lon"></a><span class="right-alignment">[Feature Table Definition](/ddbj/feature-table-e.html#lat_lon)</span>

 Definition
-: geographical coordinates of the location where the sequenced sample was collected
+: geographical coordinates of the location (latitude and longitude) where the sequenced sample was collected

 Value format
-: d[d.dddd] &lt;N or S&gt; d[dd.dddd] &lt;W or E&gt;
+: d[d.dddddddd] &lt;N or S&gt; d[dd.dddddddd] &lt;W or E&gt;

 Example
 : <pre>47.94 N 28.12 W
-45.0123 S 4.1234 E</pre>
+45.0123 S 4.1234 E
+45.01234567 S 4.12345678 E</pre>

 Comment
-: Please describe the figure below the decimal point by not minute and second but the decimal.
+: N: north latitude, S: south latitude, W: west longitude, E: east longitude Please describe the figure below the decimal point by not minute and second but the decimal.
 This qualifier can include the 8th decimal places.